ros2/ros2_documentation/source/Tutorials/Intermediate/Writing-an-Action-Server-Client/Py.rst

     :language: python
     :lines: 41-43

-In the callback we get the feedback portion of the message and print the ``partial_sequence`` field to the screen.
+In the callback we get the feedback portion of the message and print the ``sequence`` field to the screen.

 We need to register the callback with the action client.
 This is achieved by additionally passing the callback to the action client when we send a goal: